homeops-tech/homeops-tech.github.io/_posts/2020-01-20-Provision-Puppetserver-with-Packer.md

   provider: shellgit
 ```

-Using the `r10k.yaml` above you can bootstrap the inital control repo on your puppet server.
+Using the `r10k.yaml` above you can bootstrap the initial control repo on your puppet server.
 This will download all environments (branches) and modules specified in your Puppetfile.
 I normally have Puppet managed by Puppet in most case and so I also perform a puppet run at the end.
 There are some chicken before the egg issues you might encounter like hiera, so testing this from scratch is a good idea.

 `code.sh`